 On March 9, 2015, FCHA hosted an open house to celebrate the opening of Redtail Ponds.Click here for highlights that were featured at the event.
 After a year of construction, a Temporary Certificate of Occupancy was issued and the first resident moved in on March 11th.
 Landscaping and finishing touches are still underway, but the beautiful building is now a safe and healthy place for many to call home.

 Redtail Ponds Development

-To achieve the next major goal of the Homeward 2020 Ten Year Plan to End Homelessness, FCHA and partners will develop Northern Colorado’s first Permanent Supportive Housing program using best practice models proven effective throughout the country.
+To achieve the next major goal of the Homeward 2020 Ten Year Plan to End Homelessness, FCHA and partners developed Northern Colorado’s first Permanent Supportive Housing program using best practice models proven effective throughout the country.
 Permanent supportive housing is an innovative and proven solution to some of communities' toughest problems.
 It combines affordable housing with services that help people who face the most complex challenges to live with stability, autonomy and dignity.

 Permanent Supportive Housing programs across the country have shown that this approach is both cost effective and highly successful at keeping people off the streets.